gopigopinath10/IEEE_LAT__10483/README.md

 | `Next_measured.m` | Fig. 21 | Calculates mass, moment of inertia, and stored kinetic energy for five flywheel design cases.
 Generates bar plots comparing steel and aluminum options. |
 | `Fext_measured.m` | Fig. 22 | Loads waveform data from `Graf-KERs.xlsx` and plots four time-domain signals: input current, inductor currents, output current, and output voltage. |

 ---
 ## Required Files

 - `.csv files`: Required for `.m files`.
 Place it in the same folder as the script.
+---

+ ## Requirements

+- MATLAB R2018b or later.
+- No additional toolboxes are required.

+---

+## ✉️ Contact

+For questions or replication of results:
+gobigopinath10@gmail.com
-• HFSS Simulation model of the Parallel Microstriplines
+HFSS Simulation model of the Parallel Microstriplines

-• HFSS .aedt files along with the simulation and measured results .png files